atulmali18/React_JS_traning/notes/Day_6.md

-Day 6 Class Component and State in React
+# Day 6 Class Component and State in React

 # Class Components (Stateful Components):
 old way in react
 can hold data(state)
-written using class keyword
+written using 'class' and  'extends' keyword to React.Component Reusable
-Reusable

 Render must used